child support written in kids letters family stick cut out paper money rolled up hundred dollar bills child support

 • Both parent’s incomes.

-• How many children you have.
+• How many children do you have?

 • Amount of time both parents spend with the children.